redballoonsecurity/dc30-safe-space-challenge/README.md

-# DEFCON 30 Aerospace Village CTF
+# DEFCON 30 Aerospace Village Challenge
 # Safe Space

 This challenge is about using binary patching techniques to solve a real-world problem.
 Let's say there is a bug in a spacecraft's firmware.
 In this environment, upload bandwith is extremely limited, so there are two objectives: